 The Allen strain is one that quite a lot is known about, unlike some other strains that have more nebulous origins.
 This strain was initially found by Mushroom John, who is an ethnomycologist known for discovering several species of psilocybin mushrooms.
 Mushroom John took an excursion through parts of Southeast Asia, during which he discovered several shroom strains.

 The Allen strain was discovered in a paddy field near Ban Hua Thanon in Thailand.
 It was one of the first shroom strains discovered in Thailand, making it a significant discovery.
 It’s believed to be closely related to several strains that originated in Mexico.

 There is some debate as to which shroom strain is the Allen strain, as Mushroom John Allen discovered several unique strains throughout his research.
-Most people attribute the name to the strain discovered in Thailand, but some argue that his famous California-origin strain or the strain he discovered in Cambodia should be named after him.
+Most people attribute the name to the strain discovered in Thailand.
+Still, some argue that his famous California-origin strain, which he discovered in Cambodia, should be named after him.

-The Allen shroom — from Thailand — is one that is popular among growers for its rapid colonization time.
+The Allen shroom — from Thailand — is popular among growers for its rapid colonization time.
 It has an average potency but tends to elicit a somewhat powerful experience, which is likely one of the reasons this strain has remained as popular as it has.

 Allen Strain Potency & Psilocybin Content

 Most users and growers want to know the potency of a strain — which is to say, the psilocybin content by weight — before they begin to grow it or use it to trip.
 Unfortunately, the concentration of psilocybin in a specific strain can vary wildly between samples.
 The growing conditions will affect the levels of psilocybin, often more than the specific strain, so you could find that some Allen shrooms have half the potency of others of the same strain.